Kelly Christie – Board President

 Jeanette MacCallum is the Director of Music Ministries at Second Presbyterian Church in Nashville, TN and founder and Artistic Director of Vox Grata, a Nashville community women’s choir.
 Previously she served as an Adjunct Professor in music theory and history at Belmont and Lipscomb Universities.
 In addition, she served as the Director of Choral Activities at Saint Cecilia Academy in Nashville, TN, from 2002 to 2012, where she conducted various ensembles and taught AP Music Theory.
 During her time at St. Cecilia, the Advanced Choir received superior ratings at all regional and state adjudication festivals in which it participated.
 In addition, the St. Cecilia Advanced Choir performed at ACDA and TMEA state conferences.
 Mrs. MacCallum led the St. Cecilia Choir on performance tours to Carnegie Hall, Canada and Italy.
 In 2007, the Saint Cecilia Choir performed by invitation at the Ospedale della Pietà and the Ospedale dei Derelitti in Venice.
 Her students earned positions in numerous All State and ACDA Honor Choirs.

 A native of Princeton, New Jersey, Mrs. MacCallum’s passion for choral music began as a member of the distinguished Princeton High School Choir.
 She received her musical education at the Eastman School of Music and Belmont University, and received the Master of Church Music degree from Belmont.
 A singer, pianist and conductor, Mrs. MacCallum has directed choirs at the Blair School of Music at Vanderbilt University, as well as at Westminster Presbyterian Church in Nashville, TN.
-She is the president of the Tennessee chapter of the American Choral Directors Association.
+She is the past president of the Tennessee chapter of the American Choral Directors Association.
 Jeanette is the author of “The Sacred Choral Works of the Venetian Ospedali,” published by GIA in “Conducting Women’s Choirs: Strategies for Success,” Debra Spurgeon, Editor and Compiler.
 (2012)